History of Poland: Piłsudski's coup and the Sanation Era (1926–1935)

 On 12 May 1926, Piłsudski staged the May Coup, a military overthrow of the civilian government mounted against President Stanisław Wojciechowski and the troops loyal to the legitimate government.
 Hundreds died in fratricidal fighting.
 Piłsudski was supported by several leftist factions who ensured the success of his coup by blocking the railway transportation of government forces.
 He also had the support of the conservative great landowners, a move that left the right-wing National Democrats as the only major social force opposed to the takeover.

-Following the coup, the new regime initially respected many parliamentary formalities, but gradually tightened its control and abandoned pretenses.
+Following the coup, the new government initially respected many parliamentary formalities, but gradually tightened its control and abandoned pretenses.
 The Centrolew, a coalition of center-left parties, was formed in 1929, and in 1930 called for the "abolition of dictatorship".
 In 1930, the Sejm was dissolved and a number of opposition deputies were imprisoned at the Brest Fortress.
-Five thousand political opponents were arrested ahead of the Polish legislative election of 1930, which was rigged to award a majority of seats to the pro-regime Nonpartisan Bloc for Cooperation with the Government (BBWR).
+Five thousand political opponents were arrested ahead of the Polish legislative election of 1930, which was rigged to award a majority of seats to the pro-government Nonpartisan Bloc for Cooperation with the Government (BBWR).

-The authoritarian Sanation regime ("sanation" meant to denote "healing") that Piłsudski led until his death in 1935 (and would remain in place until 1939) reflected the dictator's evolution from his center-left past to conservative alliances.
+The authoritarian Sanation government ("sanation" meant to denote "healing") that Piłsudski led until his death in 1935 (and would remain in place until 1939) reflected the dictator's evolution from his center-left past to conservative alliances.
 Political institutions and parties were allowed to function, but the electoral process was manipulated and those not willing to cooperate submissively were subjected to repression.
-From 1930, persistent opponents of the regime, many of the leftist persuasion, were imprisoned and subjected to staged legal processes with harsh sentences, such as the Brest trials, or else detained in the Bereza Kartuska prison and similar camps for political prisoners.
+From 1930, persistent opponents of the government, many of the leftist persuasion, were imprisoned and subjected to staged legal processes with harsh sentences, such as the Brest trials, or else detained in the Bereza Kartuska prison and similar camps for political prisoners.
 About three thousand were detained without trial at different times at the Bereza internment camp between 1934 and 1939.
 In 1936 for example, 369 activists were taken there, including 342 Polish communists.
 Rebellious peasants staged riots in 1932, 1933 and the 1937 peasant strike in Poland.
 Other civil disturbances were caused by striking industrial workers (e.g. events of the "Bloody Spring" of 1936), nationalist Ukrainians and the activists of the incipient Belarusian movement.
 All became targets of ruthless police-military pacification.
-Besides sponsoring political repression, the regime fostered Józef Piłsudski's cult of personality that had already existed long before he assumed dictatorial powers.
+Besides sponsoring political repression, the government fostered Józef Piłsudski's cult of personality that had already existed long before he assumed dictatorial powers.